rehierl/node-tree-outliner/1-0-mathematics/1-2-1-subset-equality.md

 clarification

+Note that, from a different perspective, a sub-set can be defined as a set that can be formed by removing elements from its super-set.
+This view will be referred to as the "removal-based" perspective of the subset-of definition.

 Note that the empty set `{}` has no element that could be in conflict with the requirement of the `subset-of` definition.
 Because of that, "any element in the subset is an element of the super-set" is understood to be true if the subset is empty.
 That is because the definition of the `subset-of` operator merely states that, for `(V subset-of W)` to be true, any element that exists in `V` must also be an element of `W`.
 Obviously, there is no element in the empty set which could be in conflict with that requirement.
+(Another way to put it would be based upon the removal-based view of the definition: The empty set can be formed from the super-set by removing all of its elements).

 <!-- ======================================================================= -->
 ## equal-to